lasanthamudalige/full-stack-open-2023/part2/courseinfo2/README.md

 ## About the Project

-This project is an exercise in using React components, state, and props.
-The focus is on learning how to:
+This project is an exercise in using **React** components, state, and props.

+### Main Features:

+   * Display a list of courses with the number of parts and exercises for each.
+   * Calculate and display the total number of exercises for all courses.

+### Key Concepts:

    * Build reusable components
    * Manage component states and props
    * Pass data from parent to child components
    * Structure a React project

-### Main Features:

-   * Display a list of courses with the number of parts and exercises for each.
-   * Calculate and display the total number of exercises for all courses.

 ## Prerequisites